Topsurpass/alx-backend-javascript/0x01-ES6_promise/README.md

 6.11.3
 ```
 ## Install Jest, Babel, and ESLint
-- In your project directory, I installed Jest, Babel and ESList by using the supplied package.json and running npm install.
+- In my project directory, I installed Jest, Babel and ESList by using the supplied package.json and running npm install.

 ## Project links
 - [Jest Testing Framework](https://jestjs.io/)